Category Archives: Nebraska

 It is always well to have the neighbor concerned help you locate the corner so he can be more assured that the work has been done correctly.
 If he helps you, he will see the evidence you uncover and will not later be inclined to argue so much about it.

-Land that has actually never been exactly checked, or a piece that is being split, will certainly need a study to situate the brand-new edges and whole lot lines in Nebraska, which must be permanently marked so they will certainly never ever end up being lost.
+Land that has never been exactly checked, or an item that is being split, will require a study to situate the new corners and also lot lines in Nebraska, which should be completely marked so they will never ever become lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.